Is Ben Nevis hard to climb? We ask an expert mountain guide

 The hike up Snowdon is not quite as long and, believe it or not, there is a cafe on top of Snowdon where you can warm up with a cup of coffee (Image credit: inov-8.com / Dave MacFarlane)

-So, is Ben Nevis hard to climb?
+Is Ben Nevis hard to climb?
+The expert details

 Rock cairn at the summit of Ben Nevis with hikers in the distance